xlen321/airbnb-clone/README.md

     cd airbnb-backend
     mvn spring-boot:run

-Database configuration can be updated in `application.yml`.
+Database configuration can be updated in `application.properties`.

 ---